 The court’s messsage: A good safety program on paper isn’t enough.
 You have to show it’s actually carried out, including appropriate employee discipline when they violate safety rules.

 (Dana Container Inc. v.
-Secretary of Labor, finish rest of citation)
+Secretary of Labor)